Colored pencil

 Colored pencils are made in a wide range of price, quality and usability, from student-grade to professional-grade.
 Concentration of pigments in the core, lightfastness of the pigments, durability of the colored pencil, and softness of the core are some determinants of a brand's quality and, consequently, its market price.
 There is no general quality difference between wax/oil-based and water-soluble colored pencils, although some manufacturers rate their water-soluble pencils as less lightfast than their similar wax/oil-based pencils.

-The rising popularity of colored pencils as an art medium sparked the beginning of the Colored Pencil Society of America (CPSA).
-According to its website, “[CPSA] was founded in 1990 as a nonprofit organization dedicated to artists over 18 years of age working with colored pencil”.
-The CPSA not only promotes colored pencil art as fine art, but also strives to set lightfastness standards for colored pencil manufacturers.
-Other countries such as the United Kingdom, United States, Canada, Australia and Mexico – among many others – have formed their own organizations and societies for colored pencil artists.
 Colored pencils are commonly stored in pencil cases to prevent damage.

-Despite colored pencils' existence for more than a century, the art world has historically treated the medium with less admiration (and even disdain) compared to other art mediums.
-However, the discovery of new techniques and methods, the development of lightfast pencils, and the formation of authoritative organizations is better enabling colored pencils to compete with other mediums.
-Additionally, colored pencils are more affordable, cleaner, and simpler compared to other mediums.
+Despite colored pencils' existence for more than a century, the art world has historically treated the medium with less admiration than other art media.
+However, the discovery of new techniques and methods, the development of lightfast pencils, and the formation of authoritative organizations is better enabling colored pencils to compete with other media.
+Additionally, colored pencils are more affordable, cleaner, and simpler compared to other media.

 History

 The use of wax-based media in crayons can be traced back to the Greek Golden Age, and was later documented by Roman scholar, Pliny the Elder.
 Wax-based materials have appealed to artists for centuries due to their resistance to decay, the vividness and brilliance of their colors, and their unique rendering qualities.

-Although colored pencils had been used for “checking and marking” for decades prior, it was not until the early 20th century that artist-quality colored pencils were produced.
+Although colored pencils had been used for "checking and marking" for decades prior, it was not until the early 20th century that artist-quality colored pencils were produced.
 Manufacturers that began producing artist-grade colored pencils included Faber-Castell in 1908 (the Polychromos range was initially 60 colors) and Caran d’Ache in 1924, followed by Berol Prismacolor in 1938.
 Other notable manufacturers include Bruynzeel-Sakura, Cretacolor, Derwent, Koh-i-Noor Hardtmuth, Mitsubishi (uni-ball), Schwan-Stabilo, and Staedtler.